 Step 1 Install the QuickTime Alternative Screen Recorder

-The first step is to install the utility on your Mac computer by clicking on the Mac OS "Download" button given above.
-Follow the instructions in the wizard box to successfully install the tool on your Mac computer.
-After installation, launch the app from the Mac's "Applications/Utilities" folder and have a glance at its main interface.
+The first step is installing the utility on your Mac computer by clicking on the Mac OS "Download" button above.
+Follow the instructions in the wizard box to install the tool on your Mac computer successfully.
+After installation, launch the app from the Mac's "Applications/Utilities" folder and glance at its main interface.

 Step 2 Configure The Tool's Recording Settings

 Then, access its main settings by clicking the menu bar in the tool's upper right corner and picking "Preferences."
 For a crystal clear output, use the output settings format by changing the format to MP4 and the quality to lossless.
 Then, modify the sound settings that suit your preferences.
 You can also change additional options such as the mouse effect and hotkeys.
 Once done setting up, click "OK" to save the changes you made.

 Step 3 Start Recording on Your Mac Screen

 Select "Video Recorder" mode and record your selected screen ratio.
 You can record in full-screen mode or set up the recording area.
 After that, toggle the audio sources "ON," hit the "REC" button, and record both audio and video on Mac.
 When you're finished, click the "Stop" button on the recording toolbar.

 Step 4 Preview and Save the Recording

 A preview window will appear on your Mac's screen, displaying the recorded video.
 To preview the video, click the "Play" button in the lower-left corner of the window.
 You can also trim the recording to remove unnecessary portions.
 Once done, click the "Save" button to save the recorded video to your Mac computer.

 FAQs of QuickTime Screen Recording

 1. How to use QuickTime as a screen recorder?